Jahidur1414/Tensorflow-Yolo-v3/README.md

 ```

 ## Running the model
-Now you can run the model using `detect.py` script.
+You can run the model using `detect.py` script.
+The script works on images, video or your webcam.
 Don't forget to set the IoU (Intersection over Union) and confidence thresholds.
 ### Usage
 ```
-python detect.py <images/video> <iou threshold> <confidence threshold> <filenames>
+python detect.py <images/video/webcam> <iou threshold> <confidence threshold> <filenames>
 ```
 ### Images example
 Let's run an example using sample images.